- What is the Craigslist Cashier's Check Scam?

 The Bank Informs You The Cashier's Check Is Fake

-Thinking that the check has cleared, you send the item you're selling to the buyer, who is actually a scammer.
-This will often be a temporary or fake address, so the scammer can't be traced once the transaction is complete.
+You send the item you're selling to the buyer, who is actually a scammer, thinking that the check has cleared.
+Unfortunately, this will often be a temporary or fake address, so you can't find or trace the scammer once the transaction is complete.

 You'll also have already given your item to the scammer, so you're out both your item and your money.